QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 Open Source
 ===========

-All the computing environments we work with are free and open source.
+All the computing environments we work with are free and open-source.

 This means that you, your coauthors and your students can install them and their libraries on all of your computers without cost or concern about licenses.